Security and defence

 Our security and defence research explores ways in which we can reduce the impact of war, encourage peace, improve the lives of citizens around the world, and create a safer, more peaceful world.
 It deals with some of the most-pressing and damaging global issues of our time.

-We have a breadth of knowledge across many area of security and defence, and our collaborative, multidisciplinary research covers a wide range of contemporary security and defence challenges – including 'remote warfare', gender-based violence, nuclear non-proliferation and deterrence.
+We have a breadth of knowledge across many areas of security and defence.
+Our collaborative, multidisciplinary research covers a wide range of contemporary security and defence challenges – including 'remote warfare', gender-based violence, nuclear non-proliferation and deterrence.

 Our research is regularly published in international peer-reviewed journals, including Contemporary Security Policy, Development Policy Review, Third World Quarterly, Critical Studies on Security, European Journal of International Relations, and the Journal of Contemporary African Studies.